islandwonderer/virtual_learning_environment/README.md

 Ideally, this project would be web-based.
 A web-hosted application would allow a student to connect to their virtual learning environment from any device without needing to download or install any software.
-Please read the recorded issue in Github for a more comprehensive list of further improvements to the code and program.
+Please read the recorded issues in Github for a more comprehensive list of further improvements to the code and program.